Pediculosis (Head Lice)

 - Please notify the school nurse.

-- Contact your healthcare provider for his or her recommendation, which may include treating your child with an over-the-counter Pediculosis product from your drugstore.
+- Contact your healthcare provider for his or her recommendation, which may include treating your child with an over-the-counter pediculosis product from your drugstore.
 Read the instructions carefully.
 You may have to repeat treatment within two weeks.
-It is really important to comb out the nits.
+It is very important to comb out the nits

-- The Allegheny County Health Department provides a more detailed overview of Pediculosis and treatment.
-Click here for more information about head lice.
+- Allegheny County Health Department provides a more detailed overview of pediculosis and treatment in this PDF »